pmd/pmd/docs/pages/pmd/userdocs/extending/writing_xpath_rules.md

 * Some Java getters are exposed as XML attributes on those elements
   * This means, that documentation for attributes can be found in our Javadocs.
-For example, the attribute `@SimpleName` of the Java node `EnumDeclaration` is backed by the Java getter {% jdoc java::lang.java.ast.ASTAnyTypeDeclaration#getSimpleName() %}.
+For example, the attribute `@SimpleName` of the Java node `EnumDeclaration` is backed by the Java getter {% jdoc java::lang.java.ast.ASTTypeDeclaration#getSimpleName() %}.

 ### Value conversion